acenet-arc/cloud_from_a_to_z/_episodes/the-internet.md

 {: .callout}

 ## Ports
 If your neighbour wanted to share some information with you on a website located on his device with local address `192.168.1.103` how could your computer know to connect to that device to get that information?
 If you know the IP address of your neighbour's router (`206.113.222.122`) you could uniquely identify your neighbours LAN, but how to route the request for their website to the local device?
 Your neighbour must configure their router to forward traffic (data being sent back and forth) to the device with local address `192.168.103`, but which traffic?
 What if your neighbour wanted some information to be routed to one device and other information to be routed to another?
-The solution to this issue is to use ports.
-Different types of information requests are associated with different ports and the local network router can be configured to forward a request associated with certain port to a specific device (known as port forwarding).
+The solution to this issue is to use [**ports**](../reference#port).
+Different types of information requests are associated with different ports and the local network router can be configured to forward a request associated with certain port to a specific device (known as [**port forwarding**](../reference#port-forwarding)).
 In the case of a website the convention is to use port 80.
 So your neighbour would setup a rule on their router to forward traffic arriving on port 80 to the server running the website at the local address 192.168.1.103.

 You can combine IP address and ports with a `:` for example `206.113.222.122:80` could be entered into your web-browser to access a website on your neighbours device with local IP `192.168.1.103` once your neighbour configured their router to forward requests on port 80 to that device.